electrode-io/fynpo/packages/fyn/README.md

 It installs only one copy of every package and uses symlink/junction to setup the module dependencies.

-[Flat-module] offers a better local module development workflow than `npm link`.
+With [flat-module] `fyn` offers a better local module development workflow than `npm link`.

 ![fyn demo][fyn-demo-gif]

 # Features

-* A single copy of installed packages.
+* A single copy of each installed packages.
 * Dependencies retained and checked at runtime. (with [flat-module])
-* Will not silently load bad dependencies. (with [flat-module])
+* Your application will not silently load bad dependencies. (with [flat-module])
 * Better local development workflow than `npm link`. (with [flat-module])
-* Always deterministic node_modules installation, irrelevant of order.
+* Always deterministic node_modules installation.
 * Super fast performance. (faster than npm@5 and yarn, and even pnpm in some cases)
 * Clean and flexible dependency locking.
 * Detailed stats of your dependencies.